baaivision/GeoDream/README.md

 </div>
 This is GeoDream extension of <a href="https://github.com/threestudio-project/threestudio"> threestudio</a>.
+To use it, please install threestudio first and then install this extension in threestudio custom directory.

+NOTE: The original implementation has undergone more rigorous testing, and all results presented in the paper are obtained from this original implementation.
+If you aim for a strict alignment with the results in the paper, it is advisable to refer to the original implementation.
 The original implementation can be found <a href="https://github.com/baaivision/GeoDream/tree/master">at the master branch</a>.
-To use it, please install threestudio first and then install this extension in threestudio custom directory.

 <!-- **NOTE**: The backbone (4D hash grid) and some hyperparameters of this implementation differ from those of the original one, so the results might be different.  -->